Martin Leach-Cross Feldman: Robicheaux v. Caldwell

 On September 3, 2014, Feldman issued a ruling upholding Louisiana's ban of same-sex marriage.
 After the United States Supreme Court ruled Section 3 of the Defense of Marriage Act, the federal statute that banned the United States federal government from recognizing same-sex marriage, as unconstitutional in United States v.
 Windsor, he was the only district federal judge to uphold a state prohibition against same-sex marriage.
 Feldman said that the state has a legitimate interest in upholding the state's 2004 amendment to the state constitution defining marriage as between one man and one woman that was approved by 78% of voters.
 Feldman stated, "marriage is a legitimate concern of state law and policy, and that it may be rightly regulated because of what for centuries has been its role."

 Feldman also equated the recognition of marriage without regard to sex to incest, writing that he was concerned that recognizing marriage without regard to the sex of the members of the couple would lead to a slippery slope that would eventually require courts to recognize polygamy and incest.

 Lawyers for the plaintiffs immediately announced plans to appeal the ruling.

-In January 2015, the case was heard in the Fifth Circuit Appeals Court, alongside cases from Texas and Mississippi.
+In January 2015, the case was heard in the U.S. Court of Appeals for the Fifth Circuit, alongside cases from Texas and Mississippi.
 The decision remained unresolved at the time of the June 26 Obergefell decision.
 Following the Supreme Court decision, the appeals court remanded the case back down to Feldman and the district court for a reversal of order ruling in favor of the Louisiana plaintiffs.